Adult Court FAQs

 What is an Order of Protection?

-The court order may prohibit an abuser from contacting a victim and can order an abuser to stay away from the victim, the victim’s home, workplace or school.
+The court order may prohibit a person from contacting a victim and can order a person to stay away from the victim, the victim’s home, workplace or school.
 You should ask your lawyer to explain all of the rules when an order of protection is issued against you.

 Click a topic, or press the enter key on a topic, to reveal its answer.